 The LAPT is designed to be used as a guideline or decision-support tool by policy makers.
 Policy makers that want to optimize the public benefits provided by green roofs and walls but do not have the in-house expertise or capacity to ensure compliance are an ideal audience for the LAPT.

 The LAPT is currently seeking 25 projects for its pilot phase through December 17.
-These projects can be in any phase of the design or construction process, or completed within the last 5 years.
+These projects can be in any phase of the design or construction process.

 There is a $500 fee upon registration, and an additional fee upon submission of certification documentation ($1,000 for projects with <9,999 sq. ft. of green roof/wall area, and $2,000 for projects with >10,000 sq. ft. of green roof/wall area).